This post may contain affiliate links. Read my full disclosure policy.

 egg bites in the oven with a pan of water underneath to steam them

+These will keep up to 4 days in the refrigerator or can be frozen, thawed, and reheated.
 Egg bites can be reheated in a microwave for roughly 60 seconds or warmed in a toaster oven.

 Quick and easy Egg Bites with roasted peppers and basil are the perfect make-ahead breakfast, ready in 35 minutes.
 Keto, Vegetarian.

-Variation of Egg Bites
+Egg Bites Variations

-• sauteed mushrooms, thyme, gruyere
+• Sautéed mushrooms, thyme, gruyere

-• smoked salmon & fresh dill
+• Smoked salmon and fresh dill

-• bacon crumbles, jalapeno & cheddar
+• Bacon crumbles, jalapeno and cheddar cheese

 Can egg bites be frozen?

 Yes, egg bites can be frozen.
-Separate layers with parchment paper, and freeze for up to 3 months.
+Separate layers with parchment paper and freeze for up to 3 months.
+Thaw overnight in the fridge and reheat in the morning using the microwave or toaster oven.

 These quick and easy egg bites are the perfect make-ahead breakfast.
 Make them in 35 minutes, and store them in the fridge for the busy work week, or freeze and reheat.
 Keto and Vegetarian.